Have Parathyroid Surgery With Us

 You do not need a referral to schedule a consult with us.
 Medicare does not require any referral.
 We are in-network for all major insurers.
 If you have an HMO, you will need a referral for surgery.
 Our office will help you figure this out.

 Will I have surgery residents and fellows operating on me?

 No. Although many universities have medical students, residents and fellows learning how to perform parathyoid surgery, we don't do that.
 All of our surgeons worked at a teaching university for many years -- 5 of them were the head of the endocrine teaching program at their university before joining our team at the Hospital for Endocrine Surgery.
 But here we treat our patients just like we want treated -- and that means you get expert surgeons only, not somebody learning how to perform parathyroid surgery.
 All our patients have at least 2 of the most experienced surgeons in the world in your operation agreeing on the findings--not one surgeon, and zero residents or fellows.

 Do you operate at Tampa General Hospital anymore?

 No, not at all.
-Although Tampa General Hospital continues to advertise the repuation we built there for 25 years, don't be confused -- we do not operate at TGH any more.
+Although Tampa General Hospital continues to advertise the reputation we built there for 25 years, don't be confused -- we do not operate at TGH any more.
 We left and took the entire "Thyroid and Parathyroid Institute" with us in 2019 and moved the best operating room staff and the top 13 surgeons to the brand new Hospital for Endocrine Surgery which is closer to the Tampa airport.
 There are two general surgeons at Tampa General that perform parathyroid surgery at a surgery center (not in a hospital) 7.5 miles away from the TGH hospital.
-They are not endocrine fellowship trained (one is a colorectal surgeon).
+They are not endocrine fellowship trained.
 Moving our Thyroid and Parathyroid Institute to the brand new Hospital for Endocrine Surgery was great for us and for you.